RealDevExpert/wordpress-fictional-university/README.md

 Query and display information about the selected professor

+We're starting from the public front-end output

+Steps:

+Edit `renderCallback` function

+  When user as already selected one of the professors

+  When user has just inserted this block type and they have not selected a value yet

+(Code Organisation) Separate HTML output from featured-professor.php

+Query professor post and show title & content

+Add image as a background image (instead of an inline `img` element)

+Show the related programme the profesor teaches

+Add full stop and commas when programs are more than one

+Show the link to the professor's detail screen

 <!-- ### Professor Preview in Editor (Part 1)-->

 <!-- ### Professor Preview in Editor (Part 2)-->